Art & Design school trips to Berlin

-The A&O offer 3 different locations of hostels in Berlin, Friedrichshain, Mitte & Hauptbahnhof.
+The A&O offer 4 different locations of hostels in Berlin, Friedrichshain, Berlin Kolumbus, Mitte & Hauptbahnhof.
 With Berlin being such a vast city choose the location that suits you best!

-Location: Friedrichshain is on the edge of the city centre, Mitte close to the centre and in a vibrant district, Hauptbahnhof right in the middle with the Brandenburg Gate close-by.
+Location: Friedrichshain is on the edge of the city centre, Berlin Kolumbus in the heart of North-East Berlin, Mitte close to the centre and in a vibrant district and Hauptbahnhof right in the middle with the Brandenburg Gate close-by.
 All within very easy reach of public transport.

 Facilities: 24 hour reception, internet access, games room/lounge, luggage room.

 Accommodation: Single and double rooms available for staff.
 4-8 person rooms available for students.
 All rooms are en-suite.

 Quick Tip: This is just a small sample of possible accommodations available.
 Please contact us for more information.

 The New National Gallery, the "temple of light and glass" is the home of 20th century European painting and sculpture ranging from classic modern art to art of the 1960s.
 The collection includes works by Munch, Kirchner, Picasso, Klee, Feininger, Dix and Kokoschka.

 This museum of modern art, architecture and photography often hosts intriguing exhibitions and rare pieces from German history.